scalawithcats/scala-with-cats/src/pages/monads/reader.md

 The power of `Readers` comes from their `map` and `flatMap` methods, which represent different kinds of function composition.
-The general pattern of usage is to create a set of `Readers` that accept the same type of configuration, combine them with `map` and `flatMap`, and then call `run` to inject the config at the end.
+We typically create a set of `Readers` that accept the same type of configuration, combine them with `map` and `flatMap`, and then call `run` to inject the config at the end.